 - A general power of attorney and medical power of attorney can be drafted to give someone of your choosing the right to make financial and/or medical decisions for you should you ever become incapable of doing so yourself.

-- Pursuant to Louisiana law, your assets can be placed in trust.
+- Under Louisiana law, your assets can be placed in trust.

 - Make your wishes known to your family, friends, and physicians about your end-of-life choices by completing a living will.